-This classification helps us to understand a variety of aspect of hydropower plants, also understand how some types are connected to each other.
+This classification helps us to understand a variety of aspects of hydropower plants, also understand how some types are connected to each other.

 River Power Plants

-Run-Of-River plants that’s what they called in some countries, in this type of plants the natural and powerful flow and Elevation drop of the rivers is what it used through these kind of hydro plants to generate electricity.
+Run-Of-River plants that’s what they called in some countries, in this type of plant the natural and powerful flow and Elevation drop of the rivers is what is used through this kind of hydro plants to generate electricity.

 River Power Plants are two types :